Stressors Not Triggers

 The response to a stressor is physical, emotional, mental or a combination.
 What you think impacts how you feel, and how you feel impacts how your body responds.
 Your thoughts are as significant a stressor as any physical threat.

-- Do you have a feeling urgency and are always hurrying?
+- Have a feeling urgency and are always hurrying?

-- Do you have difficulty setting boundaries so you respect your limits?
+- Have difficulty setting boundaries so you respect your limits?

-- Do you feel guilty because of how headaches affect all aspects of your life?
+- Feel guilty because of how headaches affect all aspects of your life?